talentsec/lev_doc/tutorial/README.md

 Finally, in [Account Settings - My Device], you can see that the device is online!
 ![image.png](https://levimg.s3.cn-northwest-1.amazonaws.com.cn/x/64c575b9-3ea3-494c-b25c-191835f2ba78.png)

-Next, let's take a look at how to use Leviathan to run tools/workflows for asset security detection! go to the [next step](https://lev.zone/portal/get-started#2.-%E6%BD%AE%E6%B1%90%E5%AE%89%E5%85%A8%E5%B9%B3%E5%8F%B0)
+Next, let's take a look at how to use Leviathan to run tools/workflows for asset security detection!
+Go to the [next step](https://lev.zone/portal/get-started#2.-%E6%BD%AE%E6%B1%90%E5%AE%89%E5%85%A8%E5%B9%B3%E5%8F%B0)